TheoW03/TheoW03/README.md

 # Hello World

-my name is Lillith,
+my name is Theo (professionally/legally), Lillith (if friend/acquaintance) or Lulu or Lilly (if you want to be cute :3c)

-I am a 3rd year university Computer science student, minor studies in game design,
+I am a 3rd year university Computer science student, minor studies in game design

 I have a strong passion for building software.

 my preferred languages are Java, C++, C#,...

-and my projects revolve around Computer graphics and compilers
+I spend most of my time, working with Computer Graphics or Compilers

 I also enjoy gaming anime and being a furry >:3